wighawag/openfort-backend/README.md

-# Template Agnostic Server
+# Openfort Backend

-A template for building platform-agnostic servers that can run on Node.js, Cloudflare Workers, Bun, or any JavaScript runtime.
-The server has access to a database while remaining completely agnostic to the runtime environment.
+A platform-agnostic backend server for Openfort wallet infrastructure, providing encryption session management.
+Runs on Cloudflare Workers, Node.js, or any JavaScript runtime.

 ## Architecture